hanishkvc/prgs-sdr-kspecanal/README.rst

 The signal level plot contains

         Red curve - the Max level seen till then

+        Yellow curve - the Min level seen till then

         Green curve - the average of siglvls seen till then and